Airline’s early departure leaves void at Bar Harbor Airport

-A seasonal airline will stop serving Bar Harbor Airport on Thursday, a month ahead of its scheduled departure date, the airport’s manager said Thursday.
+A seasonal airline will stop serving B ar Harbor Airport on Thursday, a month ahead of its scheduled departure, the airport’s manager said Thursday.

 PenAir’s contract expires on June 30, but the airline’s “critically low” pilot and mechanic staffing levels forced its early departure from the Trenton-based airport, manager Bradley Madeira said.